jueri/labelstudio-to-fonduer/README.md

 ```

 ## Usage:
-The example notebook provides a full fonduer pipeline and shows how the module can be used to import the labels from the example Label Studio export.
+The example notebook provides a full fonduer pipeline and shows how the module can be used to import the labels from the example label studio export.

 Most important, an export can be parsed in conjunction with the label studio session